 The Suffragette’s Daughter is a coming-of-age story that introduces a new sleuth for a new era.

-This page-turning mystery leads Iris Woodmore on a journey of discovery as she investigates an inexplicable murder and confronts the social prejudices that women faced in a volatile age.
+This page-turning mystery leads Iris Woodmore on a journey of discovery as she investigates an inexplicable murder and confronts the social prejudices that women face in a volatile age.

 While the 1920s was a period of empowerment and greater independence for some women, the reality for many others was that their lives were the same as they had been a decade earlier.